+7 (707) 051 22 20

 In a group format, a child learns not only to speak correctly but also to use speech in real communication.
 We work on:

-• Sound automation: in play, the child repeats words multiple times without noticing the effort.
+• Sound automation: in play, the child repeats words many times without noticing the effort.

-• Connected speech: retelling from a picture, describing an object, composing a story in sequence.
+• Coherent speech: retelling from a picture, describing an object, composing a story from a sequence.

 • Grammatical structure: agreement of words in gender and case — this happens naturally in dialogue.

-• Communication skills: the ability to ask a question, answer, and maintain a topic — only a group provides this.
+• Communication skills: the ability to ask a question, answer, and maintain a topic — this is only gained in a group.

 The role of play and socialization in speech correction

-Play is the main tool of group speech therapy sessions.
+Play is the main tool of a group speech therapy session.
 When a child is engaged, they don't tense up or fear making mistakes.
 We use role-playing games, board lotto, and active relay races with speech tasks.
-Socialization here acts as a catalyst: children copy each other's correct speech, compete to see who can say a tongue twister more clearly.
-One of my young clients from the Auezov district couldn't pronounce the "r" sound for six months in individual sessions, but in a group, he automated it in two months — simply because he wanted to be "like Sasha" on the team.
+Socialization here acts as a catalyst: children imitate each other's correct speech and compete to say tongue twisters more clearly.
+One of my young clients from the Auezov district couldn't pronounce the sound "r" for six months in individual sessions, but in a group, he automated it in two months — simply because he wanted to be "like Sasha" on the team.

 Not all children need only individual work.
-Group speech therapy sessions are a format for those who have already completed the sound correction stage or have mild disorders.
+Group speech therapy classes are a format for those who have already completed the sound articulation stage or have mild disorders.
 However, there are also cases where a group is contraindicated.
 Let's break it down.

-If a child has impaired pronunciation of 2-4 sounds (dyslalia) or phonetic-phonemic underdevelopment (FFN), group speech therapy sessions are the best choice.
-In a group of 3-4 children, we work on sounds through play and then immediately move to automation in speech.
-For example, in a session on the theme "Zoo," each child names an animal with their "difficult" sound: "lynx," "giraffe," "elephant."
-Children hear correct examples and adapt.
+If a child has impaired pronunciation of 2-4 sounds (dyslalia) or has phonetic-phonemic underdevelopment (FFD), group speech therapy classes are the best choice.
+In a group of 3-4 children, we work on sounds through play, then immediately move to automation in speech.
+For example, in a lesson on the theme "Zoo," each child names an animal with their "difficult" sound: "lynx", "giraffe", "elephant".
+Children hear correct models and adapt.
 According to our observations, automation in a group is 30-40% faster than in individual sessions, due to repeated practice in dialogues.

-Once the sound is established but the child still "loses" it in speech, the group is an ideal setting for reinforcement.
-We simulate situations like "shop," "school," and "birthday party," where the new sound must be used consciously.
-Group classes are indispensable for school preparation: children learn to answer at the board, retell texts, and work in a team.
-We have a program for older preschoolers aged 5-7, where we simultaneously develop phonemic awareness and sound analysis skills—exactly what is tested during interviews at Almaty gymnasiums.
+Once a sound is established but the child still "loses" it in speech, a group is the ideal setting for reinforcement.
+We simulate scenarios like "shop," "school," and "birthday party," where the child must consciously use the new sound.
+For school readiness, group classes are indispensable: children learn to answer at the board, retell texts, and work in a team.
+We have a program for older preschoolers aged 5–7, where we simultaneously develop phonemic awareness and sound analysis skills — exactly what is tested during interviews at Almaty gymnasiums.

 Group speech therapy sessions are not suitable if: